 Starting from the Guildhall, walk to your left across Market Square then head down Market Lane to the High Street.
 Turn right at the bottom and cross the road.
 Continue along High Street for about 300yd (274m), and over the old railway bridge, ignore the sign on the left to 'The Lavenham Walk'.
 You're now on Bury Road.
 A little further up on the left-hand-side of Bury Road is the entrance to Dyehouse Field.

-Known locally as the Lavenham Woodland Project, once inside the wood you can use the paths to check for butterflies.
+It is known locally as the Lavenham Woodland Project; is locally funded by the villagers and planted with nut trees.
+Once inside the wood you can use the paths to check for butterflies.

 Before you start your walk, survey the scene from the bench over to the right of the entrance - it's made entirely from recycled plastic bags.

-Apart from ladybirds and grasshoppers, twenty-four species of butterfly have been recorded in Dyehouse Field, such as the Argus Brown in this picture.
+Apart from ladybirds and grasshoppers, twenty-four species of butterfly have been recorded in Dyehouse Field.
+One of the discoveries is the quite rare, (or perhaps, little observed) brown argus butterfly in an open area of the site, and so the volunteers are working to develop its preferred habitat.
 Many other species may also be seen along other sections of the walk.
 Badger, weasel, field vole, muntjac deer, grass snake, common lizard and slow-worm are just some of the other animals that are present.

 After exploring the Project, proceed down to the more wooded section, along the path with the hedgerow on your right.
 A short distance later take the right hand fork, and after 100yd (91.5m) go over a small wooden bridge at the boundary and up to the Lavenham Railway Walk, turning right.